 ImageShubham Sharan

-During the autumn semester of 2025, we are organizing several workshops aimed at strengthening general competence in artificial intelligence, as well as a number of workshops focused on specific tools or thematic areas.
+During the spring semester of 2026, we are organizing several workshops aimed at strengthening general competence in artificial intelligence, as well as a number of workshops focused on specific tools or thematic areas.
 The goal is to provide participants with both a broad understanding of the opportunities and challenges of AI, and a deeper insight into how particular tools can be used in practice.

 Note!
 Registration is done via our simple booking system.
 Make sure to note the date and time in your calendar.
 About a week before the workshop starts, you will receive a welcome email with practical information.
-The following workshop sessions will be offered during Autumn Term 2025:
+The following workshop sessions will be offered during Spring Term 2026:

 AI Competence